Chapter 3- Odd Dynamics

 "I don't kiss and tell like you do Dio," I let out almost nonchalantly.
 I can almost see the irritation on Dionne's face.
 Harper, on the other hand, smiles at me brightly while showing her pearly whites.
 "Let's go to the library so you can print your shit."

 Before they eagerly join me, a loud noise erupts in the cafeteria.
 I eye the opening of the cafeteria where a purplish-red headed boy was yelling and throwing paper around.
-I watch him interestingly as he sang and ran around the room.
-I smiled to myself as he rounded to where my friends and I were.
-He threw the papers in the air above my head and continued to finish his lap around the cafeteria.
+I watch him interestingly as he sings and ran around the room.
+I smile to myself as he rounds to where my friends and I were.
+He throws the papers in the air above my head and continues to finish his lap around the cafeteria.

 "What the fuck was that mess?"
 Dionne asks from my left side.

 Curiously I stare down at the floor at the sheets of paper.
 They were brightly colored with very eye-catching lettering.
 There was even a picture of some kind at the bottom.
 Harper joins my right side with one of the sheets of paper in her hand.

 "It's a flyer for a band or something.
 They must be playing somewhere and want people from school to come see them," Harper replies passing the thing to me.
 I graciously take the flyer and eye over the exciting flyer.